Skip to:

 5 minutes

 New South Wales offers an extraordinary variety for nature photographers.
-In a single road trip you can move from rainforest waterfalls to rugged headlands, from inland mountain ranges to vast open skies scattered with stars.
+In a single road trip, you can move from rainforest waterfalls to rugged headlands, from inland mountain ranges to vast open skies scattered with stars.

 Whether you’re travelling with professional camera gear or simply capturing moments on your phone, these regional highlights showcase some of the best landscape and wildlife photography opportunities across NSW — many just moments from a Reflections Holidays stay.

-Far North Coast
+Far North Coast photography spots

 Cape Byron and Broken Head